 The city itself is a maze of streets, shadowed by the bordering buildings.
 There are many nice squares with restaurants and bars filled with locals and tourists.
 The most impressive sight is the Cádiz Cathedral with its two-toned earthy facade.
 The Cathedral took over 100 years to build and is quite impressive to look at.
 From the bell tower, one can enjoy views over the city.

-We really enjoyed this 10 day itinerary, as it allowed us to experience a blend of ancient cities, cultural sights, lush countryside and seaside towns.
+We enjoyed this 10-day itinerary, as it allowed us to experience a blend of ancient cities, cultural sights, lush countryside and seaside towns.
 Andalusia is a beautiful region, showcasing some of the best Spain has to offer.
-Stand outs for us were discovering the Moorish palaces, visiting the whitewashed hilltop town of Frigiliana, and hiking in the Ronda valley.
+Standouts for us were discovering the Moorish palaces, visiting the whitewashed hilltop town of Frigiliana, and hiking in the Ronda Valley.

 There is so much more to see and do in this region.
 Going back, I would consider visiting the Tabernas Desert in the Almería region, the only desert in Europe and where Western movies have been filmed.
 I would also include the Doñana National Park, which is a protected natural reserve near Cádiz where one can see migratory birds and if lucky, the Iberian lynx!
-There are also many more beautiful beaches along the Coast that are well-worth a stop, including the famous town of Marbella where one can enjoy a fancy meal overlooking the Sea.
+Many more beautiful beaches along the Coast are well worth a stop, including the famous town of Marbella where one can enjoy a fancy meal overlooking the Sea.
 The options are truly endless and one could spend weeks visiting the region!

 However, with our limited time, I think our itinerary was quite comprehensive and truly included some of the highlights of Andalusia.
 I hope this convinces you to also explore this beautiful part of the world!